- J.D., Yale Law School, 1971

 - B.A., Yale University, 1968

-Merritt B. Fox is Michael E. Patterson Professor of Law and the NASDAQ Professor for the Law and Economics of Capital Markets at Columbia Law School.
+Merritt B. Fox is Michael E. Patterson Professor of Law at Columbia Law School.
 He is Co-Director of the Center for Law and Economic Studies and co-director of the Program in the Law and Economics of Capital Markets.

 Fox teaches international securities regulation, securities regulation, corporate finance, and capital markets regulation at the Law School, which he joined as a faculty member in 2003.